google/skia-buildbot/datahopper/PROD.md

    - If no output (without filtering through grep) or error, check for a GCP Firestore outage.

- - Check the [Datahopper logs][logs] for any warnings or errors.
+ - Check the Datahopper logs for any warnings or errors.
 One likely problem is a change in the output of the REST API.
 See [the code](https://skia.googlesource.com/buildbot/+/master/datahopper/go/datahopper/firestore_backup_metrics.go) for the URL used to retrieve Firestore export operations.
 You can also run